armi1189/CV/README.md

 #### Sound Engeneereng

-I've worked as freelance sound engeneereng in my previous life.
-No more insterested in that job because i wanted to complete my stuides and do something different with my life.
-By the way i still have good knowledge of sound manipolation software such as Logic Pro and CuBase, and good knowledge of recording techniques, mixing and instrumentation.
+I have worked as freelance sound engineer before pursuing programming.
+I am no longer insterested in that job because i wanted to complete my studies and do something more fulfilling.
+I still have good knowledge of sound manipulation software such as Logic Pro and CuBase, and good knowledge of recording techniques, mixing and instrumentation.

 ## Education

-#### Makers Academy (16 March to 6 Jun 2015)
+#### Makers Academy (16 March to 6 June 2015)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver